ALEZOEX/webrtc-calls/README.md

 ## 🙏 Acknowledgments

-- Thanks to the WebRTC, Socket.IO, and PeerJS communities for their excellent documentation and examples
-- Inspired by modern video conferencing platforms like Zoom and Google Meet
+- Thanks to the WebRTC, Socket.IO, and PeerJS communities for their excellent documentation and examples- Inspired bymodern video conferencing platforms like Zoom and Google Meet